Skip to content

 Who Should Ride a Downcountry Bike?

 If you're curious where downcountry bikes excel, check out classic mountain bike events like BC Bike Race, Downieville Classic, Breck Epic, or Moab Rocks.
-These races feature massive climbs where an XC bike saves a lot of time.
-But they have equally massive descents that feature fast flow, technical sections, and gnarly features.
-Trail or enduro bike are probably faster on these types of descents, but a downcountry bike can hang, especially under a good rider.
+These races feature massive climbs where an XC bike will save a lot of time.
+But they have equally massive descents that feature technical sections and gnarly features.
+Trail or enduro bikes are probably faster on these types of descents, but a downcountry bike can hang, especially under a good rider.
 When you factor in the uphills, a downcountry bike will be overall faster.

 [button]Shop Mountain Bikes[/button]